douglas-j-bothwell/douglas-j-bothwell.github.io/README.md

 * Information architecture and topic templates for new help infrastructure based on “Every Page is Page One” principles

 ### OPNET Technologies (1999-2012)

+Lead writer for AppResponse Xpert and AppTransaction Xpert, the highest-revenue products in OPNET's industry-leading product line of APM solutions.
+Extensive experience writing documentation for application developers and other technical audiences.
+Topics include:

 * Application troubleshooting by analyzing network and tier delays